coatless-rpkg/surreal/README.md

 ## Overview

-`surreal` implements the “Residual (Sur)Realism” algorithm described by Leonard A. Stefanski (2007).
+`surreal` implements the “Residual (Sur)Realism” algorithm described by Stefanski (2007).
 This package allows you to generate datasets that reveal hidden images or messages in their residual plots, providing a novel approach to understanding and illustrating statistical concepts.

 ## Installation